Dungeons of Dredmor

 <!-- probably a terrible idea -->

-In the base game's itemDB.xml is a commented out definition of a power called Deathly Hex.
-A power in Dredmor is a special ability a weapon can have that calls the spell listed in the power definition.
+In the base game's itemDB.xml exists a commented out definition of a 'power' named Deathly Hex.
+'Powers' in the context of an item in Dungeons of Dredmore instruct the game which spell to cast when the item is used.
 As expected, this unused power uses the Deathly Hex spell (from the Necronomiconomist class).